algorithmiaio/sample-apps/PUBLISH.md

 ## Setup

 Most of the demos get built and published via Grunt tasks.
-You'll need to install the Grunt CLI and the AWS grunt plugin:
+You'll need to install the Grunt CLI:

 ```bash
 npm install -g grunt-cli